Caitlin's Way: Main characters

 Caitlin Seeger is a 14-year-old girl who has been in and out of foster homes since age eight, when her mother Katherine suddenly died.
 Her father had left when she was four.
 Caitlin, still angry about her mother's death, hides her grief in her tough-girl persona and gets into trouble frequently.
 She loves photography and is usually seen with her camera which once belonged to her mother.
 Her dream is to become a professional photographer.
 After getting in trouble and expelled from her Catholic school, Caitlin is given the option of going to a juvenile detention facility or going to live with her mother Katherine's cousin Dori Lowe (whom Caitlin did not even know existed), her husband Jim and their son Griffen in Montana by the judge that she meets with.
 Caitlin agrees to go to Montana.
 While there, she meets and rescues a stallion from wranglers whom she names Bandit.
-As time goes by, the Lowes and Caitlin learn to accept each other and Caitlin gets what she's always wanted for a long time: a loving family and a permanent home.
+As time goes by, the Lowes and Caitlin learn to accept each other and Caitlin gets what she's always wanted: a loving family and a permanent home.
 She loves to read and her best subject in school is English; her worst is math.
 The locket that Caitlin wears 24/7 is the same locket that her mother used to wear and she is often seen listening to her mini CD player.
 Caitlin used to play soccer and she associates the sport with her mom because the last time Caitlin played soccer with her best friend was the day that her mom Katherine died.
 Caitlin's favorite color is black.